ucsb-gradescope-tools/sample-java-diff-plus-mvn-autograder/README.md

 ## EXECUTION-FILES

 Any extra files (e.g. data files) that should be in the same directory as the student submission while the submission is being executed.
-In this repo, the EXECUTION-FILES directory has `input.txt` file from the provided-files directory in the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment).
+If there is an instructor supplied build.xml, instructor supplied test cases, etc. those should go here.

 ## REFERENCE-SOLUTION